TrshPuppy/obsidian-notes/PEH/capstone/academy.md

 # Academy Walkthrough
-Treat these boxes as if it were a CTF
+Treat these boxes as if they were CTFs (not actual pen-tests).
 ## [Nmap](CLI-tools/linux/nmap.md) Recon
 ```bash
 sudo nmap -A -p- -T4 10.0.2.15